Learn how to remove skin tags with these 5 strategies to help you get rid of them naturally. They’re not problematic but many want them gone.

 Castor Oil and Baking Soda

-Make a paste with castor oil and baking soda and apply over the skin tag.
+Make a paste with castor oil and baking soda and apply it over the skin tag.
 This can be covered with a bandage.
 Continue to apply until the skin is smooth.
 (Find organic castor oil here.)

 Tea Tree Essential Oil